FRRouting/frr/doc/user/flowspec.rst

 Policy Based Routing entities necessary to policy route the traffic in the underlying system, are received by *zebra*.
 Two filtering contexts will be created or appended in ``Netfilter``: ``ipset`` and ``iptable`` context.
 The former is used to define an IP filter based on multiple criterium.
-For instance, an ipset ``net:net`` is based on two ip addresses, while ``net,port,net`` is based on two ip addresses and one port ( for ICMP, UDP, or TCP).
-The way the filtering is used ( for example, is src port or dst port used ?) is defined by the latter filtering context. ``iptable`` command will reference the ``ipset`` context and will tell how to filter and what to do.
+For instance, an ipset ``net:net`` is based on two ip addresses, while ``net,port,net`` is based on two ip addresses and one port (for ICMP, UDP, or TCP).
+The way the filtering is used (for example, is src port or dst port used?) is defined by the latter filtering context. ``iptable`` command will reference the ``ipset`` context and will tell how to filter and what to do.
 In our case, a marker will be set to indicate ``iproute2`` where to forward the traffic to.
-Sometimes, for dropping action, there is no need to add a marker; the ``iptable`` will tell to drop all packets matching the ``ipset`` entry.
+Sometimes, for dropping action, there is no need to add a marker;
+the ``iptable`` will tell to drop all packets matching the ``ipset`` entry.

-Configuration guide
+Configuration Guide
 -------------------

 In order to configure an IPv4 Flowspec engine, use the following configuration.